Starting Your User Research

 This is why we have other research methods.

 A heuristic is a rule of thumb, usually based on some research that someone has done.
 A heuristic evaluation takes a set of heuristics and sees if the design matches it.

 For example, you might have the heuristic, “System feedback should communicate the current state of the design.”
 You could look through your design for any instances where it’s unclear what the state of the system is and recommend a change that would fix it.

 Heuristic evaluations are better than usability audits because, hopefully, there were users involved in the creation of the heuristic rules.
-However, like usability audits, there’s a lot of assumptions that go into knowing where to look for problems and
+However, like usability audits, there’s a lot of assumptions that go into knowing where to look for problems and identifying them.

 In fact, studies have shown the odds of making the interface worse with heuristic evaluations are pretty high for folks who haven’t watched real users.
 This is why we like research methods that directly involve real users.

 Scavenger-hunt Usability Tests